djsutherland/arxiv-collector/README.md

 A small script to collect your LaTeX files for submission to the arXiv.
+Install with `pip install arxiv-collector` or `conda install -c conda-forge arxiv-collector`; use with `arxiv-collector [paper.tex]` from your project's main directory.

 Main features: